kubermatic/kubermatic/docs/proposals/global-monitoring.md

 * **Keep User-Cluster Prometheus stateless.**

   We could give every Prometheus a 10Gi disk, but this would quickly balloon.
-And balloon unneccesarily because the data is streamed somewhere else anyway in order to eventually make it durable.
+And balloon unnecessarily because the data is streamed somewhere else anyway in order to eventually make it durable.

-* **Be able to scale to accomodate many user clusters.**
+* **Be able to scale to accommodate many user clusters.**

   If for example the Seed-Prometheus would scrape all User-Cluster Prometheus instances, it would quickly eat more memory than we're willing to give it.
 If it then also has to